 AppMon UEM assumes that users with a slow network connection (such as from a mobile phone) accept slower user actions.

-Click System Profile > User Experience > Default or Application Specific Settings horizontal tab > Web Applications sub-tree to switch the bandwidth calculation to on.
+Open the System Profile Preferences dialog box and click User Experience > Default or Application Specific Settings tab > Web Applications to switch the bandwidth calculation to on.
 This evaluates the performance of a user action, where 1,500 Kbits/sec is the norm (factor 1 for the Apdex performance zone thresholds) and 56 Kbits/sec is slow (factor 2).

 For example, a bandwidth of 630 Kbits/sec results in a factor of ~1.6.
 The satisfied-tolerating threshold for the previous example changes to 2.0 x 1.6 = 3.2s.
 The tolerating-frustrated threshold changes to 4 x 2.0 x 1.6 = 12.6s.